 CHERRY RIVER, Where the Rivers Mix

-The CHERRY RIVER’s name change ceremony is a central scene of the project.
+The CHERRY RIVER’s name change ceremony was central to the project.
 This mark of respect recognizes the enduring nature of Indigenous history and knowledge on the Northern Plains.
-The act venerates the ecology of running water and the biotic interactions amongst plants, animals and micro-organisms that make up the ecosystem of this treasured river.
-There will be a celebration with food and drink following the event.
+The event and name change venerates the ecology of running water and the biotic interactions among plants, animals and micro-organisms that make up the ecosystem of this treasured river.